Dazcam/fetal_brain_snATACseq_V1_070222/README.md

-Repo for fetal brain snATACseq analyses
+# Fetal brain snATACseq analyses (version 1)

+Initial approach was to run FC and GE snATACseq data together using ArchR.

 ***